Accusative and Dative Prepositions

-In this module, you will review the usage of German accusative and dative prepositions with the correct usage of their definite articles.
+In this module, you will review the usage of German accusative and dative prepositions with definite articles.

 Let’s first start by reviewing the definite articles in the Nominative, Accusative, and Dative cases.

 Here are some concrete examples of the cases in context.
 The case of each definite article is provided in parentheses.